Silver hare illustration

-I’ve always been interested wildlife and nature, but I think I was also becoming partly inspired by the art displayed in the gallery I worked in at the time.
-Everything exhibited was quite traditional and much of it featured wildlife as subject matter.
-This was a stark contrast from the influences that surrounded me at college, where I had been amongst wacky arty types trying to express their mind and soul through colour, texture, energy and concept.
-So its no wonder my style was changing due to the current environment I was in.
+I produced this hare not long after moving away from abstract art.
+I think I began to be influenced in this direction, because even though I’ve always been interested wildlife and nature, I was also becoming partly inspired by the art displayed in the gallery I worked in at the time.
+Everything exhibited there was quite traditional and much of it featured wildlife as subject matter.
+This was a stark contrast from the more abstract influences that surrounded me at college not long before, where I had been amongst expressive bohemian arty types trying to express their mind and soul through colour, texture, energy and concept.

 What I wanted to do next was to try and give my animals a unique stylised appearance, because even though I had moved away from more imagination based art, I still wanted to create something that looked a bit different and not completely realism.
-So I began to experiment with various things, for example how I drew their eyes, and I also got really into drawing the texture of the fur, this became so stylised, it started to become quite abstract itself.
+So I began to experiment with various things, for example different techniques for drawing eyes, and I also got really into drawing the texture of the fur, this became so stylised, it started to become almost quite abstract itself.

 With the Silver hare in particular, at the time of drawing it, I was becoming quite interested in Victorian style mezzotint aesthetic and etchings.
 I really liked the gloomy, almost gothic mood they convey.
-I drew the Silver hare with 0.05 fine liner pens, which are so fine, if you draw in a certain manner, you can create a drypoint etching effect.
+I drew the Silver hare with 0.05 fine liner pens, which are so fine, you can create a drypoint etching effect.